TavstalDev/TavstalDev/README.md

 <h1 align="Center">About me</h1>

-Welcome to my github!
-I'm Tavstal, a {(DateTime.Now - new DateTime(2004, 02, 19).Year} years old programmer student.
-My main language is C# and I'm learning C++.
-I develop game server plugins for Unturned 3 RocketMod.
-Also I develop games in Unreal Engine 4.
-I have got a few skills in Unreal Engine for example: Gameplay programming, Multiplayer replication (hide the pain Tavstal), basic AI programming and I have basic knowledge of playfab's typescript.
-I can make dsharpplus based bots.
+Welcome to my github profile.
+My name is Zoltan and I use "Tavstal" as my nick.
+I'm a passionate self-taught programmer from Hungary.
+My main focus is on C# and the .NET, .NETFramework and .ASPNET frameworks to develop various library, console, desktop or web applications.

+##

 ## 📱 Contact me
 [![Email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:tavstal@gmail.com)